guildai/guild.ai/pages/install.md

   System Management Interface](#nvidia-system-management-interface)
   above for links to NVIDIA's website.

-If you continue to face issues with your Guild installation, please []($open-an-issue) and we'll help!
+If you continue to face issues with your Guild installation, []($open-an-issue) and we'll help!

 ## Next steps